marionettejs/backbone.marionette/docs/marionette.collectionview.md

 itself and re-render the entire collection.

-When a model is added to the collection, the collection view will render that one model in to the collection of item views.
+When a model is added to the collection, the collection view will render that one model in to the collection of child views.

-When a model is removed from a collection (or destroyed / deleted), the collection view will close and remove that model's item view.
+When a model is removed from a collection (or destroyed / deleted), the collection view will close and remove that model's child view.

 ## CollectionView: Re-render Collection